Skip to content

 • Password: secret

-A user named thehive has been created and is org-admin of the organisation named demo:
+A user named thehive has been created and is org-admin of the organization named demo:

 • Login: thehive@thehive.local